Information & Advice about how we are working during the COVID Pandemic

 Your Appointment Options

 Extended Hours Appointments - We offer a number of extra appointments at the surgery to enable patients who may find it difficult to attend or speak to a clinician during our usual opening times.
-These appointments are a mixture of face to face or telephone consultations, early morning from 7.00am, late evening to 7.30pm and Saturday morning on an alternating basis.
-These appointments may be with a GP, Practice Nurse or Health Care Assistant, please ask our Patient Care Advisers for more information or to book.
+These appointments are currently telephone or video consultations and are, early morning from 7.00am, late evening to 7.30pm.
+Please use our econsult service above and add a note that you need an early or late call back.

 Home Visits - These are reserved for housebound patients only, a GP can generally see 6 patients at the surgery within the time it takes to complete one home visit.